The Compression method and applications: Further remarks

-The method of compression could be a potentially useful and as well powerful tool for resolving the Erd\'{o}s-Straus conjecture.
-It can also find its place as a tool-box for quite a good number of Diophantine problem.
-The theory as it stands is still open to further development, which we do not pursue in this current version.
-One area that could be tapped is to investigate the geometry of \textbf{compression}.
-That is, to analyze the topology and the geometry of this concept.
+The method of compression could be a potentially useful tool for resolving the Erd\'{o}s-Straus conjecture.
+It can also find its place as a tool-box for a good number of Diophantine problems.
+It may also be seen as a tool-kit for approaching problems in discrete and combinatorial geometry.

 \footnote{